Student Loan Blog Series VI: Forgiven, Canceled, or Discharged

 If you file Chapter 7 or Chapter 13 bankruptcy, you may have your loan discharged in bankruptcy only if the bankruptcy court finds that repayment would impose undue hardship on you and your dependents.
 The court uses this three-part test to determine hardship:

-If you are forced to repay the loan, you would not be able to maintain a minimal standard of living.
+If you will not be able to maintain a minimal standard of living because you have to repay the loan.

 There is evidence that this hardship will continue for a significant portion of the loan repayment period.